The Scarlet Pimpernel (1934 film)

 The Scarlet Pimpernel is a 1934 British adventure film starring Leslie Howard, Merle Oberon, and Raymond Massey.
 It was directed by Harold Young and produced by Alexander Korda.

-Based on the 1905 play by Baroness Orczy and Montagu Barstow and the 1905 adventure novel by Orczy, the film is about an eighteenth-century English aristocrat (Howard) who leads a double life, passing himself off as an effete aristocrat while engaged in a secret effort to rescue French nobles from Robespierre's Reign of Terror.
+Based on the 1905 play by Baroness Orczy and Montagu Barstow and the 1905 adventure novel by Orczy, the film is about an 18th-century English aristocrat (Howard) who leads a double life, passing himself off as an effete aristocrat while engaged in a secret effort to rescue French nobles from Robespierre's Reign of Terror.
 Howard's portrayal of the title character is often considered the definitive portrayal of the role.
-In 1941, he played a similar role in "'Pimpernel' Smith" but this time set in pre-WWII Germany.
+In 1941, he played a similar role in "Pimpernel" Smith but this time set in pre-WWII Germany.